sclingan/stats-preview-card/README.md

 ### Continued development

-I would like to come back to this project in the future and see how I could improve apon it more.
+I would like to come back to this project in the future and see how I could improve upon it more.

 ### Useful resources